 Upgrade Your Tech Stack … Strategically

 No, this isn’t a suggestion to get more tech.
 In fact, when we assess a company’s stack, we often find redundancies and ways to better integrate existing systems.
 Allow me to introduce Brian Johnson, who is often working on optimizing tech stacks for our clients, to dive into this further.

 Building the ultimate MarTech stack is a process of fitting blocks together and making sure they have a great bond.
-If you haven’t yet read the blog article Planning your Revenue Marketing Stack, it serves the stage for this topic.
+To summarize:

 Building the ultimate stack for your industrial manufacturing business is about knowing what you have and where you want to your organization to go.
 The organization must be able and willing to change and have a proven process for adopting new technologies.